communitiesuk/oava-audit-debezium-spike/README.md

 Note: MySql server purges older binlog files and the connectors last position may be lost and it will perform another day-zero load.
 Therefore we need to ensure the MySql binlog file has a high enough retention period.

+## Debezium Health
+Debezium uses Quarkus and then health endpoint can be reached using http://localhost:8080/q/health

 ## Decision between Kafka and Kinesis

 At the time of writing I have never used Kinesis before.
 My background is Kafka.